k2view-academy/K2View-Academy/articles/39_fabric_catalog/plugins/05_relations_creation.md

   - The relation is created and its direction is random.

-Note that ```sameFieldNamesNotPk``` rule to create relations between non-FK fields has been removed in V8.3
+Note that ```sameFieldNamesNotPk``` rule to create relations between non-FK fields has been removed as of Fabric V8.3

 #### Field Type Include List